How to Disable iCloud Photo Syncing?

 Tip 2.
 Migrate iCloud Photos to Other Clouds to Free up Space

-Here, let’s take transfer iCloud Photos to OneDrive, for example, with only simple steps:
+Here, let's transfer iCloud Photos to OneDrive, for example, with only simple steps:

-1. Please create a free MultCloud account, and sign in, or try Guest Access to sign in with a temporary account.
+1. Please create a free MultCloud account, and sign in.

 2. Select Add Cloud, and choose iCloud Photos to add.
 Then add OneDrive.